gvwilson/sensibleadventures/cloudherd/cloudherd.md

 half-drawn sword back into its sheath.

 The sergeant turned to Indy.
 "Honored?
-If you don't want us here, we'll go, but we won't suffer arrest, and I ask leave to---"
+If you don't want us here, we'll go, but we won't suffer arrest, and I---"

 "Nobody's arresting anybody," she interrupted, exasperated.
 "Not right now, anyway.
-No, with respect, Scholar-Candidate, I'm not done.
-These men are travelers, and injured, and more importantly, we need to lay their dead to rest before they ghost.
+No---with respect, Scholar-Candidate, these men are travelers, and injured, and more importantly, we need to lay their dead to rest before they ghost.
 Sergeant---I'm sorry, I don't know your name?"

-"I'm Dorbu, honored," the sergeant replied, dipping his head respectfully.
+"Dorbu, honored---Gandan's Eighteenth Dorbu" the sergeant replied, dipping his head respectfully.

-"Sergeant Dorbu," Indy continued in her this-is-how-it's-going-to-be voice, "Do you promise that you and your men will take no action against His Majesty while you're our guests?"
+"Sergeant Dorbu," Indy continued in a how-it's-going-to-be voice that left no room for disagreement, "Do you promise that you and your men will take no action against His Majesty while you're our guests?"

 "You have my word, honored," the sergeant said.